 When manatees lay on the sea floor, they produce a strange looking circle pattern, which is visible from above.
 As they swim, you can often see slight, consistent and rythmic surface water disrurbances from their tail movements.

 If you have a choice, sunny days and blue skies are best for manatee viewing.
+It can make a really noticeable difference.
 If the sun’s out, it’ll be easier to see down into the water.
 Cloudy, overcast skies create darker conditions, and the grey reflection makes it more difficult to see into the water.

 Where can you see manatees in Florida?

-Crystal River is just a short day trip from both Orlando and Tampa, and it’s one of the best places to find manatees in the world.
+Crystal River is just a short day trip from both Orlando and Tampa.
+It’s one of the best places to find manatees in the world.